 No matter any adversity, I will keep on being friends with the people of the Middle East.
 I will continue to absorb everything I experience inside their cultures.
 I will go on sharing what they permit me to share with you.
 Because this is what I love.

-By: Sabina Lohr, Founder of Connect the Cultures
+By: Sabina Lohr, creator of Connect the Cultures